-The author would like to describe the essence of the VGT in 6 simple steps in plain English instead of mathematical equations for readers who do not have an extensive academic background in engineering, physics & mathematics - an excerpt from Wikipedia is included in the Method section of this full-text article.
+The author would like to describe the essence of a "hybrid model" that combines both space-domain (SD) viscoelastic/viscoplastic VGT analysis method and the frequency-domain (FD) fast Fourier transform (FFT) analysis method.
+It is described in 9 steps instead of using multiple mathematical equations to describe it.
+As a result, this is aimed at readers who do not have an extensive background in the academic subjects of engineering, physics, and mathematics - several excerpts from Wikipedia are included in the Method section of this full-text article.

-The first step is to collect the output data (strain or ε) on a time scale, e.g. the cardiovascular disease (CVD) risk %.
-The second step is to calculate the output change rate with time (de/dt), e.g. the change rate of CVD risk over each year.
-The third step is to collect the input data (viscosity or η) on a time scale, e.g. daily estimated average glucose (eAG), body weight (BW) in the morning, or food quantity of a normal portion (Food).
-The fourth step is to calculate the time-dependent input (time-dependent stress or σ) by multiplying de/dt and η together.
-The "time-dependent input equation" is "stress σ = strain change rate of de/dt viscosity η ".
+The first step is to collect the output data or symptom (strain or ε) on a time scale.
+The second step is to calculate the output change rate with time (de/dt), i.e. the change rate of strain or symptom over each period.
+The third step is to gather the input data or cause (viscosity or η) on a time scale.
+The fourth step is to calculate the time-dependent input or cause (time-dependent stress or σ) by multiplying $d\varepsilon/dt$ and η together.
+The "time-dependent input or cause equation" of "stress σ = strain change rate of $d\varepsilon/dt$ viscosity η " is the essential part of "time-dependency".
 The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a 2-dimensional space domain or SD (x-axis versus y-axis) with strain (output or symptom) on the x-axis and stresses (time-dependent inputs, causes, or stresses) on the y-axis.
-The sixth step is to calculate the total enclosed area within these input-output curves (or hysteresis loop areas), which is also the indicator of associated energies (either created energy or dissipated energy) of this input and output dataset.
+The sixth step is to calculate the total enclosed area within these stress-strain curves or input-output curves (i.e. the hysteresis loops), which is also an indicator of associated energies (either created energy or dissipated energy) of this input and output dataset.
 These energy values can also be considered as the degrees of influence on output by inputs.
+The seventh step is to define a "hybrid input variable" by either using "strainstress" which yields a more accurate estimation of energy similar to the SD-VGT energy associated with the hysteresis loop or using "strainviscosity" which yields a less accurate estimation of energy.
+The eighth step is to present these hybrid models' results of both "strainstress" and "strainviscosity" in TD and then perform the FFT operation to convert them into FD.
+The enclosed area of the FD curve (where the x-axis is the frequency and the y-axis is the amplitude of energy) can be used to estimate the total FD-FFT energy.
+The ninth step is to compare these two hybrid model results by using both "strainstress" and "strainviscosity" in FD against the VGT results in SD.